CSchoel/arbitrary-but-fixed/_drafts/mergesort-linkedlist-unittest.md

 So even if the memory can be freed right after the sort method is called, there will still be *some* objects left when we do our second call to `Runtime.getRuntime().freeMemory()`.

 With this technique the unit test was able to detect the O(n) dummy objects that I initially created, even if most of them where created in the first calls to the merge function on very small sub-lists and could have been garbage collected while the merge function worked upwards to larger chunks of the list.
+One can argue that this is a bit overzealous, because if there is at any time only one dummy object with active references the algorithm still operates in-place.
+However, I would argue that while such an algorithm meets the *theoretical* conditions for an in-place algorithm, it fails to meet the *practical* expectation that it will not lead to large amounts of memory allocation.

 Finally, the last restriction that we have to put into place concerns the type of algorithm used.
 A `sort()` method without any parameters does not leave any possibility to test what happens inside, but on the other hand, specifying an exact call structure for the merge function could be a little too restricting.